Andrii87/crash-course/README.md

 Each completed lesson is represented in this repository.
 For example, Lesson 2 code is in the `lesson_2` directory.

-All example thumbnails courtesy of https://unsplash.com/.
+All example thumbnails were given by https://unsplash.com/.

 .